aurickk/Incognito/README.md

 Cryptographic signatures by default are attached to every chat messages.
 Removing them makes it impossible to track and associate your chat messages with your Minecraft client, and, by extension, Microsoft account.

 **Modes:**
-- **Always**: Strip all chat signatures, but prevents you from chatting in servers that enforces secure chat.
+- **OFF**: Strip all chat signatures, but prevents you from chatting in servers that enforces secure chat.
 - **Auto**: Only sign messages when the server enforces secure chat.
-- **Off**: Default Minecraft behavior, signs every messages.
+- **ON**: Default Minecraft behavior, signs every messages.

 ---